Dismiss Modal

 Choose a preferred language

-Speech therapist working with woman.
-Electronic tablet is on table.
+Speech therapist working with patient.

 Signs of aphasia

 Signs of aphasia vary with each person.
-A person with aphasia may show some or all of the signs listed below.
+A person with aphasia may show some or all of the signs below.

 A person with aphasia may not be able to:

-• Understand words when others speak
+• Understand words when others speak.

-• Speak in complete sentences
+• Speak in complete sentences.

-• Read or write
+• Read or write.

-• Understand that numbers have meaning
+• Understand that numbers have meaning.

 A person with aphasia may:

-• Speak using only nouns and verbs
+• Speak using only nouns and verbs.

-• Mix up the order of words in a sentence
+• Mix up the order of words in a sentence.

-• Use the wrong words or made-up words
+• Use the wrong words or made-up words.

-• Have trouble working with numbers, such as balancing a checkbook
+• Have trouble working with numbers, such as balancing a checkbook.

 Practical tips for aphasia